TryGhost/migrate/packages/mg-beehiiv/README.md

 ## Usage

-To run basic Beehiiv migration, the required command is this:
+To run basic beehiiv migration, the required command is this:

 ```sh
 migrate beehiiv --posts /path/to/posts.csv --url https://example.com
 ```

-A more complex command for a Beehiiv migration looks like this:
+A more complex command for a beehiiv migration looks like this:

 ```sh
 migrate beehiiv --posts /path/to/posts.csv --url https://example.com --default_author_name 'Author Name' --subscribeLink '/join'